openstack/api-site/firstapp/source/block_storage.rst

 Extras
 ~~~~~~

-You can detach the volume and re-attach it elsewhere, or destroy the
+You can detach the volume and reattach it elsewhere, or use the following
-volume with the below steps.
+steps to destroy the volume.

 .. warning::
-    The following operations are destructive and will result in data loss.
+    The following operations are destructive and result in data loss.

 To detach and destroy a volume: